-For requirements on the function of WIDS Section 6 and for WIPS see section 7.
-In the two given sections ignore any CSfC specific requirements mainly referring to the requirements for the Campus WLAN CP and Mobile Access CP.
-If the WIDS solutions deployed is not monitoring a WLAN Access System then Section 6.1.1 can be ignored as it covers monitoring authorized WLAN Access System within a controlled space.
-Additionally, if a WLAN Access System is not being monitored a WIPS solution may not be desired as a WIPS is focused on defending a WLAN Access System from unauthorized connection.
-The WIPS still retains the capability to prevent connections from forming within the controlled space and thus if that is the desired effect, then a WIPS solution may still be deployed at the discretion of the AO.
+See Sections 6 & 7 respectively for WIDS & WIPS requirements.
+In those sections, ignore any specific CSfC requirements that refer to the Campus WLAN and MA CP requirements.
+If the deployed WIDS solutions do not monitor a WLAN Access System, then disregard Section 6.1.1.
+Section 6.1.1 only covers the monitoring of an authorized WLAN Access System within a controlled space.
+A WIPS may not be needed if a WLAN Access System is not being monitored.
+A WIPS focuses on defending a WLAN Access System from unauthorized connections.
+The WIPS still retains the capability to prevent connections from forming within the controlled space.
+If that is the desired effect, then the WIPS solution may still be deployed at the discretion of the AO.